-With younger children (Early Years and Key Stage 1), we use the story of Smartie the Penguin.
+With younger children (Early Years and Key Stage 1), one of the stories we use is Smartie the Penguin.
 The children follow the adventures of Smartie and Daddy Penguin as Smartie learns how to be safe on the Internet.

 If you’d like to explore the story or try some fun activities at home, here’s the link to the website:

-We also use the story of Penguin Pig to teach children not to believe everything they see online.
+Another story we use is Penguin Pig, which teaches children not to believe everything they see online.
 You can see photos from Penguin Pig's visit to Swansfield Park here: